 The data analytics tools help businesses to know its data trends, build patterns and analyze the complexities, and present data by converting data into understandable data visualization formats.

-6 Most Used Data Analytics Tools for 2019
+6 Most Used Data Analytics Tools

 - Tableau is a BI (Business Intelligence) and analytics software.
 It can connect to any database, drag and drop to create visualizations and share the data with just a click.